Jorge Alcalde

 Jorge Luis Félix "Campolo" Alcalde Millos (5 December 1911 – 25 June 1990) was a Peruvian professional footballer.
 He played as a striker, and was especially noted for his time spent with the Peru national football team.
 He was part of Peru's squad at the 1936 Summer Olympics.

 Biography

 Alcalde was included in the Peru national football team for the Copa America 1939 that won.
 He was the second highest goal scorer with 5 goals.
-He made 15 appearances and scored 13 goals for the Peru national team.
+He made 16 appearances and scored 14 goals for the Peru national team.
 The Peruvian newspaper El Comercio and El Callao considered him the best soccer player of the Copa America 1939.

+Career statistics

+International

+Scores and results table.
+Peru's goal tally first: